Porting MAAS to Python 3: The (More) Technical Bits

 which is a different class of bollocks because, although UTF-8 is common, it still disregards the encoding of the response.
 So, Python 3 gives us a big shove in the right direction but can’t yet magically fix faulty reasoning.

 correct encoding and decoding.
-We forbade the use of str
+We forbade the use of str.
+These things

 helped, I am sure, but I expected far fewer surprises from our own code; you